-The trustee is under a duty to communicate to a qualified beneficiary information about the administration of the trust that is reasonably necessary to enable the beneficiary to enforce the beneficiary's rights and to prevent or redress a breach of trust.
+Subsection (a) requires that the trustee keep the qualified beneficiaries of the trust reasonably informed about the administration of the trust and of the material facts necessary for them to protect their interests.
+This may include a duty to communicate to a qualified beneficiary information about the administration of the trust that is reasonably necessary to enable the beneficiary to enforce the beneficiary's rights and to prevent or redress a breach of trust.
 See Restatement (Second) of Trusts Section 173 cmt. c (1959).
-Ordinarily, the trustee is not under a duty to furnish information to a beneficiary in the absence of a specific request for the information.
+With respect to the permissible distributees, the duty articulated in subsection (a) would ordinarily be satisfied by providing the beneficiary with a copy of the annual report mandated by subsection (c).
+Otherwise, the trustee is not ordinarily under a duty to furnish information to a beneficiary in the absence of a specific request for the information.
 See Restatement (Second) of Trusts Section 173 cmt. d (1959).
-Thus, the duty articulated in subsection (a) is ordinarily satisfied by providing the beneficiary with a copy of the annual report mandated by subsection (c).
-However, special circumstances may require that the trustee provide additional information.
+However, special circumstances may require that the trustee take affirmative steps to provide additional information.
 For example, if the trustee is dealing with the beneficiary on the trustee's own account, the trustee must communicate material facts relating to the transaction that the trustee knows or should know.
 See Restatement (Second) of Trusts Section 173 cmt. d (1959).
-Furthermore, to enable the beneficiaries to take action to protect their interests, the trustee may be required to provide advance notice of transactions involving real estate, closelyheld business interests, and other assets that are difficult to value or to replace.
+Furthermore, to enable the beneficiaries to take action to protect their interests, the trustee may be required to provide advance notice of transactions involving real estate, closely-held business interests, and other assets that are difficult to value or to replace.
 See In re Green Charitable Trust, 431 N.W.
 2d 492 (Mich.
 Ct.
 App.
 1988); Allard v.
 Pacific National Bank, 663 P.2d 104 (Wash.
 1983).
 The trustee is justified in not providing such advance disclosure if disclosure is forbidden by other law, as under federal securities laws, or if disclosure would be seriously detrimental to the interests of the beneficiaries, for example, when disclosure would cause the loss of the only serious buyer.

-Subsection (a) provides a different standard if a beneficiary, whether qualified or not, makes a request for information.
-In that event, the trustee must promptly comply with the beneficiary's request unless unreasonable under the circumstances.
-Further supporting the principle that a beneficiary should be allowed to make an independent assessment of what information is relevant to protecting the beneficiary's interest, subsection (b)(1) requires the trustee on request to furnish a beneficiary with a complete copy of the trust instrument and not merely with those portions the trustee deems relevant to the beneficiary's interest.
+Subsection (a) also requires that the trustee promptly respond to the request of any beneficiary, whether qualified or not, for information related to the administration of the trust .
+Performance is excused only if compliance is unreasonable under the circumstances.
+Within the bounds of the reasonableness limit, this provision allows the beneficiary to determine what information is relevant to protect the beneficiary's interest.
+Should a beneficiary so request, subsection (b)(1) also requires the trustee to furnish the beneficiary with a complete copy of the trust instrument and not merely with those portions the trustee deems relevant to the beneficiary's interest.
 For a case reaching the same result, see Fletcher v.
 Fletcher, 480 S.E.
 2d 488 (Va.
 Ct.
 App.
 1997).
-Subsection (b)(1) is contrary to Section 7-303(b) of the Uniform Probate Code, which provides that "[u]pon reasonable request, the trustee shall provide the beneficiary with a copy of the terms of the trust which describe or affect his interest. . . ."
+Subsection (b)(1) is more expansive Section 7-303(b) of the Uniform Probate Code, which provides that "[u]pon reasonable request, the trustee shall provide the beneficiary with a copy of the terms of the trust which describe or affect his interest."